CI-Dominik/pp4-paw-pity/README.md

 ### Django
 * Django was used as a framework to manage views, URLs, models and HTML templates.

+### Cloudinary
+* Cloudinary was used to store the image files uploaded by users and resize them to decrease the filesize.

 ### Visual Studio Code
 * Visual Studio Code was used to clone the GitHub repository, edit the homepage's code and commit / push the results to GitHub.